 The local cuisine

 When I am thinking of Dutch food the first thing that pops into my mind is the famous Gouda cheese.
 I found that Gouda cheese is not original from Gouda, as I believed, but in Gouda was the market where the cheese was sold.
-We entered in many grocers stores where we found samples of cheese with different taste.
-One of my favorite flavor is the classic one and with asparagus.
+We entered in many grocers stores where we found samples of cheese with different tastes.
+One of my favourite flavour is the classic one and with asparagus.

-In Leiden we ate at Oudt Leyden, which is one of the most appreciated pancake-house in Netherlands.
+In Leiden, I particularly enjoyed Oudt Leyden, which is one of the most appreciated pancake-house in Netherlands.
 I really recommend this place if you ever visit Leiden, they serve delicious pancakes made in house in super huge portions.
 We took Capresse with mozzarella, tomato and franse (french), with goat chese, walnuts and honey (which was also my favourite).

 Public transport in the Netherlands